aravindparappil46/aws-favs-to-pins/README.md

 Huge thanks to [Felix Breidenstein](https://github.com/fleaz) for fixing the bug where pins were not showing up occasionally, for including more URL paths to be matched and for kickstarting the effort to make this extension configurable!

 # Limitations
-- Favorites menu is alphabetically ordered and only the top 7 of them are picked to be pins.
-Can't pick and choose to our liking
+- Favorites menu is alphabetically ordered.
+Can't reorder according to our liking